Last updated on March 29, 2026

 Cyclonic Rift

-Cyclonic Rift is such a loved/hated staple that offers two useful effects for very different prices: the cheap effect bounces any enemy nonland permanent; the expensive effect pretty much ends the game on the spot since it bypasses color protection and hexproof.
+Cyclonic Rift is such a loved/hated staple that offers two useful effects for very different prices: The cheap effect bounces any enemy nonland permanent; the expensive overloaded effect pretty much ends the game on the spot since it bypasses color protection and hexproof, making it hands-down the best blue board wipe, and among the very best in the game.

 #1.
 Mana Drain